Development Services Department Frequently Asked Questions

 Over the Counter Assistance (free of charge): Walk-in inquiries are welcome during normal business hours.
 Our staff can provide you with basic information on zoning, mapped critical areas, building, and infrastructure.
 If you require more detailed information than we can provide in a brief conversation at the counter, you may request a Customer Assistance Meeting.

-Customer Assistance Meetings (CAMs) (free of charge) - This service is offered to property owners or prospective business owners (if site specific, you will need to have property owner’s permission).
+Customer Assistance Meetings (CAMs) (fee applies) - This service is offered to property owners or prospective business owners (if site specific, you will need to have property owner’s permission).
 CAMs are a great tool for citizens to casually sit down with staff members and get general answers to questions they may have regarding the permit process and what might be required of them.
 The process is especially helpful for people building a home for the first time.

 A simple one-page application is submitted with a site plan of your proposal, showing proposed access, building footprint, and proposed utility connections.
 You do not need formal plans at this point.
 Upon receipt of the request form, a planner will call to schedule a meeting.
 Our goal is to meet within 14 calendar days of the request.